shsagir/play-area-sync/docs/ssh-keys.md

 IvP1bffus+WdY75 you@localhost
 ```

 MIND THE DIFFERNCE BETWEEN PUBLIC AND PRIVATE KEY!
 The above is multi-line only for readability.
-Please don't use multi-line SSH keys in the Dashboard.
-The key should start with `ssh-rsa`, if not, it's not the right version.
+Please remove the line breaks from the SSH key when adding it to the Dashboard.
+The key should start with `ssh-rsa`, `ssh-dss` or `ecdsa-sha2-nistp...` if not, it's probably not a supported version.

 ### Shortcut: GitHub import